 Take Yoast’s Passive Voice Flags with a Grain of Salt

 Spelling and grammar checkers have come a long way.
 But you shouldn’t yet cede all control to them.
-(I’ll still looking for a program that can make sure I don’t leave a letter out of public.)
+(I’m still looking for a program that can make sure I don’t leave a letter out of public.)

 Yoast’s Passive Voice Assessment Casts a Wide Net